kekyo/chibicc-cil-toolchain/README.md

   * Third operand: Start column index.
 (0 based index)
   * Forth operand: End line index.
 (0 based index)
   * Fifth operand: End column index.
 (0 based index, must larger than start)
-  * The location directive can declare only in the function/initializer body.
+  * The location directive can declare only in the function body.

 The language indicators is shown (not all):